unification-com/mainchain/docs/undcli-commands.md

 ## undcli tx staking create-validator

-create new validator initialized with a self-delegation to it
+create new validator initialised with a self-delegation to it

 Usage:
 ```bash